Cerement/cerement.github.io/_posts/2020-07-13-unity-dots-how-to-reference-types-with-unmanaged-code.md

 ---
-title: "Unity DOTS: How to Reference Types with Unmanaged Code"
+title: "Unity DOTS: How to Reference Types with Burst"
 date: 2020-07-14T11:24:00+08:00
 excerpt: "Because `Type` and `typeof()` are managed code, which can't be compiled with Burst, we need to use static function `ComponentType.ReadWrite<T>()` instead."
 categories: